 Mesothelioma Prognosis

-Mesothelioma prognosis is the overall health outlook for your cancer, including how long you’re expected to live.
-The average prognosis for mesothelioma patients is 12-21 months, but it may be possible to outlive your prognosis depending on how your cancer responds to treatment.
-Learn how Mesothelioma Hope can provide medical guidance to help improve your prognosis and quality of life.
+A mesothelioma prognosis is the overall health outlook for your cancer, including how long you’re expected to live.
+The average prognosis for mesothelioma patients is 12-21 months, but many people have far outlived their prognosis with effective treatment.
+Our team provides medical guidance to help improve your mesothelioma prognosis and quality of life.

 Medically reviewed by: Mark Levin, MD